-The new website for Friends of the Wildlife Corridor will be up and available on June 1, 2014!
+The new website for Friends of the Wildlife Corridor will be up and available on June 31, 2014!
 From that date on, access the new website using the domain name friendsofthewildlifecorridor.org.
+(Yes, we're late, but we're confident of the new launch date!)

 Join us!
 The Friends of Santa Ana NWR, also known as the Friends of the Wildlife Corridor, is a non-profit organization established in 1997 by a group of citizens who were concerned about the loss of habitat in the Rio Grande Valley of Texas.
 The group's original focus was to protect and restore lands for inclusionin the wildlife corridor, of which the Lower Rio Grande Valley NWR is a big part.
 Today, the Friends of Santa Ana NWR are accomplishing their original mission in many creative and interesting ways!